|

 I came to the Tucker right out of radar school in the

-After a few training trips up and down the coast of California,
+Beach, CA. After a few training trips up and down the coast of

-we headed for a WestPac cruise to Japan
+California, we headed for a WestPac cruise to Japan and the Far

-away from home.
-I still have some great memories of the places we
+had never been away from home.
+I still have some great memories of

-visited and the people we met.
-Later, sometime around 1960 when I
+the places we visited and the people we met.
+Later, sometime around

-was an RD3, I got transferred over to the USS Leonard F. Mason
+1960 when I was an RD3, I got transferred over to the USS Leonard F.

-DD852, just before we got homeported to Yokosuka, Japan.
+Mason DD852, just before we got homeported to Yokosuka,

 While on